-- 3.7.
-Members of SLG and managers shall provide the CFO with such information as may be required to enable: - preparation of the College's financial statements - preparation of the annual budget and in-year forecast outturns - implementation of financial planning implementation of audit and financial reviews, projects and value for money studies. - 3.8.
-All members of staff should be aware and have a general responsibility for the security of the College's property, for avoiding loss and for due economy in the use of resources.
+- 3.9 Members of SLG and managers shall provide the CFO with such information as may be required to enable: - Preparation of the College's financial statements. - Preparation of the annual budget and in-year forecast outturns. - Implementation of financial planning implementation of audit and financial reviews, projects and value for money studies. - 3.10 All members of staff should be aware and have a general responsibility for the security of the College's property, for avoiding loss and for due economy in the use of resources.
 They should ensure that they are aware of the College's financial authority limits and the values of purchases for which quotations and tenders are required.
-They shall make available any relevant records or information to the CFO or their authorised representative in connection with the implementation of the College's financial policies, these financial regulations and the system of financial control.

-They shall provide the CFO with such financial and other information as they may deem necessary, from time to time, to carry out the requirements of the Corporation.

-They shall immediately notify the CFO and HoF whenever any matter arises which involves, or is thought to involve, irregularities concerning cash, or property of the College.
-The CFO shall take such steps as necessary by way of investigation and report to the Audit Committee.

-- 3.9.
-The CFO is responsible for reviewing the financial regulations and for presenting a revised version to the Corporation on an annual basis.
-Authority to implement administrative changes to the financial regulations (such as changes to post titles for responsible staff) is delegated to the Chief Executive & Principal and CFO; substantive changes (such as delegated authority levels) require the approval of the Corporation. - 3.10.
-The CFO is also responsible for ensuring that the financial information requirements of the regulator and the banks are met.
+They shall make available any relevant records or information to the CFO or their authorised representative in connection with the implementation of the College's financial control. - 3.11 They shall provide the CFO with such financial and other information as they may deem necessary, from time to time, to carry out the requirements of the Corporation. - 3.12 They shall immediately notify the CFO and HoF whenever any matter arises which involves, or is thought to involve, irregularities concerning cash, or property of the College.
+The CFO shall take such steps as necessary by way of investigation and report to the Audit Committee. - 3.13 The CFO is responsible for reviewing the financial regulations and for presenting a revised version to the Corporation on an annual basis.
+Authority to implement administrative changes to the financial regulations (such as changes to post titles for responsible staff) is delegated to the Chief Executive & Principal and CFO; substantive changes (such as delegated authority levels) require the approval of the Corporation. - 3.14 The CFO is also responsible for ensuring that the financial information requirements of the regulator and the banks are met.
 Any failure to meet these deadlines is reported to the Chief Executive & Principal, together with an explanation for the delay.